Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

 commit 59,
 (node, react)
-to access LAN
+to access from LAN
 1.make a white list of node server ip (noted)
-2.when u fetch from the client make sure node ip address(NOT 127.0.0.1)(noted)
+2.when u fetch from the client make sure node server ip address(NOT 127.0.0.1)(noted)

+commit 62,
+(node)
+i change my server.js to easy to read, by changing logger.js middleware file (noted) for morgan you can log http request on nodejs application (noted) when u use need fs, path and morgan..
+1.check file exit or not and create or update for folder 2.inside the folder add .log
+3.use morgan and write the logs